uwerrrr/coin-visualization/README.md

     - Bar chart with options showing top 10; top 3; top 4-10 coins
   - Section 2:
     - Price of last 30 days of 3 coins: bitcoin, ethereum and tether.
-    - Line chart with options showing all 3 coins or each individual coin (developing).
+    - Line chart with options showing all 3 coins or each individual coin.
     - An option for user to toggle between line chart and histogram (developing).

 ---